Why are referral programs so popular?

 What we love: Not all referral programs are evergreen.
 Coinbase's holiday referral program offers a massive reward for a limited time.
 Adding a timeframe adds urgency, and urgency increases conversions.

-View full referral page: Canva affiliate page
+View full referral page: Canva referral page

-Website URL: Canva affiliate program
+Website URL: Canva Customer Referral Program

 View full referral page: Rakuten referral page